Minecraft Java Edition Server Cores.

 + More stable core compared to Forge.

-- Fewer mods than Forge
+- Less mods compared to Forge

 - Beta versions in most cases do not have mods.